Cambodian Opposition Leaders Say Their Efforts To Return Have Been Thwarted

 Southeast Asia watchers say Malaysia and Thailand's actions are typical of how countries within the Association of Southeast Asian Nations work with one another — they don't typically like to meddle in each other's affairs.

-"It used to be a cardinal sin," says Joshua Kurlantzick with the Council on Foreign Relations.
+"It used to be a cardinal sin," says Joshua Kurlantzick, fellow for Southeast Asia at the Council on Foreign Relations.
 "They generally don't like to push political issues in other states."

 He tells NPR that while stopping the opposition leaders from transiting through their borders is, in a way, getting involved, ASEAN's tendency has always been "to act in consensus ways, and that tends to favor established rulers, most who have been authoritarian throughout the time of ASEAN."